John Timpson: Early life

-Born at Ridgeholme, 53 The Ridgeway, Kenton, Middlesex, he was educated at Merchant Taylors' School, a boys' independent school in Northwood, London.
+The son of John Hubert Victor Timpson and his wife Caroline Willson, Timpson was born at Ridgeholme, 53 The Ridgeway, Kenton, Middlesex, and was educated at Merchant Taylors' School, a boys' independent school in Northwood, Middlesex.

 Career

 On leaving school he went straight into employment at the Wembley News as a sixteen-year-old cub reporter.
-After five years there and two years of national service in the Royal Army Service Corps, he married his wife Patricia née Whale in 1951 and moved to Norfolk.
-He then worked for the Eastern Daily Press until, in 1959, he started to work for BBC News as reporter, becoming deputy court correspondent in 1962 covering overseas royal visits.
-He remained in this post until 1967.
+After one year there, he had three years of national service in the Royal Army Service Corps, from 1946 to 1949, then returned to the Wembley News for two years.
+In 1951, he married Patricia Whale and they moved to Norfolk, where he worked for the Eastern Daily Press until 1959, when he started to work for BBC News as a reporter.
+In 1962, he was appointed as deputy court correspondent, covering overseas royal visits, including tours by Elizabeth II of Australia and Ethiopia, and remained in this post until 1967.

-From 1964, he presented Newsroom on BBC 2, the first British television news programme to make the switch to colour on 1 July 1967.
+From 1964, Timpson presented Newsroom on BBC 2, which on 1 July 1967 became the first British television news programme to make the switch to colour.
 He later presented the BBC's late evening Tonight programme.

-Timpson co-presented the BBC Radio 4 programme Today from 1970 to 1976 and again from 1978 to 1986, working on Tonight during the gap.
-Initially appointed to steady a programme affected by the erratic Jack de Manio, he later presented in tandem with Robert Robinson and Brian Redhead among others, forming a popular partnership with the latter.
-Timpson became known as the more humorous of the two men with jocular asides like "Insulation – Britain lags behind" or "Crash course for learner drivers".
+Timpson co-presented the BBC Radio 4 programme Today from 1970 to 1976 and again from 1978 to 1986, returning to Tonight during the gap.
+Initially appointed to steady a programme affected by the erratic Jack de Manio, he later presented it in tandem with Robert Robinson and Brian Redhead, among others, forming a popular partnership with the latter.
+Timpson became known as the more humorous of the two men, with jocular asides like "Insulation – Britain lags behind" or "Crash course for learner drivers".

-From 1984 to 1987, he also presented the popular weekly radio show Any Questions?.
+From 1984 to 1987, Timpson also presented the popular weekly radio show Any Questions?.
 He was generally perceived as something of a small-c conservative traditionalist and probably politically to the right of his colleague Brian Redhead.

 His experiences in broadcasting provided Timpson with material for several books: Today and Yesterday (1976), The Lighter Side of Today (1983) and The Early Morning Book (1986).
-After his retirement from the BBC he returned to Norfolk and continued writing, especially about England and East Anglia in particular.
-These included a novel Paper Trail (1989) and two works on the quirks and oddities of English life – Timpson's England (1987) and Timpson's Towns (1989).
-Subsequent books included Timpson’s English Eccentrics (1991), Timpson’s English Villages (1992), Timpson’s Other England (1993), Timpson’s English Country Inns (1995) and Timpson on the Verge (2002).
+After his retirement from the BBC he returned to Norfolk and continued writing books, mostly about England and about East Anglia in particular.
+These included two novels, Paper Trail (1989) and the follow up Sound Track (1991), and two works on the quirks and oddities of English life – Timpson's England (1987) and Timpson's Towns (1989).
+Later books included Timpson’s English Eccentrics (1991), Timpson’s English Villages (1992), Timpson’s Other England (1993), Timpson’s English Country Inns (1995) and Timpson on the Verge (2002).

-The station building at County School in central Norfolk was formally opened as a heritage railway centre by John Timpson on 15 June 1990, who was brought into the station for the occasion on a short train composed of a Ruston diesel locomotive and LMS brake van.
+On 15 June 1990, the County School railway station in central Norfolk was formally opened as a heritage railway centre by Timpson, who was brought into the station for the occasion on a short train composed of a Ruston diesel locomotive and an LMS brake van.

+Honours

-In 1986 he was awarded a Sony Gold Award for outstanding services to radio, and the following year he was awarded an OBE for his services to broadcasting.
+In 1986, Timpson was awarded a Sony Gold Award for outstanding services to radio, and the following year he was awarded an OBE for his services to broadcasting.